 - Extra virgin olive oil

-- 6 ounces sliced white mushrooms
+- 6 ounces white mushrooms, sliced

 - 2 cups fresh baby spinach

-- 10 oz fresh mozzarella
+- 10 ounces fresh mozzarella, sliced

 Instructions

-- Heat the oven to 425°F.
+- Get ready.
+Heat the oven to 425°F. Brush a large sheet pan with extra virgin olive oil.

-- Bake on the middle rack of your heated oven for about 15 to 20 minutes or until the eggplant has softened, turning over halfway through.
+- Roast the eggplant.
+Arrange the eggplant slices in one layer on the prepared sheet pan.
+Brush the top of each eggplant slice generously with extra virgin olive oil.
+Bake on the middle rack of your heated oven for about 15 to 20 minutes, or until the eggplant has softened, turning over halfway through.

 Video